Bolo101/Blockchain/ultimateLearning/foundryFundamentals/notes.md

 Otherwise from function name to hex we use **cast sig**

 To create a signature we use the **createSubsription** function from **SubscriptionAPI.sol** imported in mock.

+### Fund Subscription

+On Sepolia testnet chain we are using will fund our subscription using link token.

+- For Sepolia chain : We retrieve token contract address from [chainlink documentation](https://docs.chain.link/resources/link-token-contracts#sepolia-testnet)
+- For local chain : we create a mock contract of chainlink token to func subscription